Inspire Learning Teaching School Hub NW Facilitators

 Facilitators

-Inspire Learning Teaching School Hub works alongside UCL as our Lead Partner to deliver the fully funded ECF programme which is available free of charge to all maintained schools in our Hub area.
+Inspire Learning Teaching School Hub works alongside UCL as our Lead Partner to deliver the fully funded ECT programme which is available free of charge to all maintained schools in our Hub area.

-The ECF programme is delivered through a cluster model to Early Career Teachers (ECTs).
+The ECTE programme is delivered through a cluster model to Early Career Teachers (ECTs).
 Facilitators can choose to deliver both the Year 1 programme and/or the Year 2 programme.
-The session dates align with UCL’s ECF programme.
+The session dates align with UCL’s ECT programme.

 Year 1